 KI NO BI Dry Gin: As the first Japanese gin made in Kyoto, KI NO BI has made a big impression in the category.
 Like the name suggests, this gin stays true to the dry style but uses Japanese ingredients—think yellow yuzu, bamboo and green sansho peppercorn—to give it a unique flavor.
 When distilling the botanicals, Kyoto Distillery separates them into six categories (base, citrus, tea, herbal, spice and floral), distills each category individually, then blends them together to create KI NO BI Dry Gin.

 Roku Craft Gin: Suntory is known for its highly sought-after whiskies, but the brand’s Roku Craft Gin also deserves your attention.
 The word Roku means “six,” which represents the six Japanese ingredients (including sencha tea and sakura flower) that go into each batch of this smooth spirit.
 Like Kyoto Distillery, Suntory distills their botanicals separately according to category in one of four distinct types of pot stills.
-It’s then filtered through bamboo charcoal to give it a smooth, lightly sweet flavor.
+It’s then filtered through bamboo charcoal to give it a smooth, lightly sweet flavour.